nlicalzi/launch_school/ls180_database_foundations/lesson_2.md

   * (left/full/right) `OUTER`: Unmatched rows in one or both tables can be returned.
   * (left/full/right) `CROSS`: Cross product-- all possible combinations of rows from each table

+* What is the difference between a foreign key column and a foreign key constraint?
+How do we create each?

+  * A foreign key column is a column that represents a relationship between two rows by pointing to a specific row in another table using its primary key.
+  * A foreign key constraint enforces certain rules about what values are permitted in foreign key relationships.
+  * To create a foreign key column, just create a column of the same type as the primary key column it will point to.
+  * To create a foreign key constraint, there are two options:
+    * In a `CREATE TABLE` statement, include: `[fkey] [dtype] REFERENCES [table] (col)`
+      * `product_id integer REFERENCES products (id)`
+    * Alter the table: `ALTER TABLE t1 ADD CONSTRAINT c FOREIGN KEY (col) REFERENCES t2(col)`
+      * `ALTER TABLE orders ADD CONSTRAINT orders_product_id_fkey FOREIGN KEY (product_id) REFERENCES products(id);`

+* Does a foreign key constraint prevent `NULL` values from being stored in a column?
+What are the implications of this?

+  * No, foreign key columns allow `NULL` values.
+As a result, it is often necessary to use `NOT NULL` and a foreign key constraint together.

 #### Vocab